opensearch-project/project-website/_posts/2023-07-20-alert-anomaly-visual.md

 3. Choose **Create new detector** or **Associate existing detector**.
 - If you choose to create a new detector, input the required information under **Detector details** and **Model Features**.
-- If you choose to associate an existing detector, select from the dropdown list of detectors under **Select detector to associate**.
+- If you choose to associate an ing detector, select from the dropdown list of detectors under **Select detector to associate**.

 4. Select **Create detector** or **Associate detector**, as applicable, to add the detector to your visualization, as shown in the following images.